Roundtable: Stability Through Change

 |

-A robust project plan is the foundation for a successful transition, providing clarity, direction, and the flexibility needed to navigate change.
-By actively engaging all stakeholders (eg, sales teams, procurement and the external auditor) throughout the journey, you build alignment, foster transparency, and minimise the risk of unwelcome surprises at the finish line.
-While no plan can predict every twist and turn, a well-structured approach ensures you have the space to adapt, respond proactively, and keep your objectives on track, even when the unexpected arises.
+While no plan can predict every twist and turn, a well-structured approach will ensure you have the space to adapt, respond proactively, and keep your objectives on track, even when the unexpected arises.

 Discover how FRS 102 updates impact leases in Construction, revenue, and reporting.
 Learn key challenges and steps to stay compliant and ahead.